FurtiveThomas/School-Work/README.md

-School Work, Work, learn, math, code, english, U.S.A, Teacher, Work School
+school work to learn and have fun ----> https://math.sci.dvbris.com/ School Work, Work, learn, math, code, english, U.S.A, Teacher, Work School
 Schoolwork: ELA, Science, History, Math, Literature, Social Studies, and Writing School has many educational resources where you can learn, study, and gain knowledge.